Renal Diet Plan with Indian Food

 Phosphorus

 Phosphorus is vital for bone development and strength.
 It helps to maintain muscle function and the development of connective tissue.
-Kidney patients ability to filter might be decreased because for the kidney issues.
-However, when the kidney will not function properly, then you will tend to take high phosphorous.
-This can pull extra calcium from your bones and it may deposite in the blood vessels.
+Kidney patients’ ability to filter might be decreased because of kidney issues.
+However, when the kidney will not function properly, then you will tend to take high amounts of phosphorus.
+This can pull extra calcium from your bones and it may deposit in the blood vessels.

 Protein

-Kidney patients body can not filetr protein from food.
+Kidney patients’ bodies can not filter protein from food.
 As a result it will accumulate in the blood.
-Its always important to balance your protein intake, if you are a kidney patient.
+It is always important to balance your protein intake, if you are a kidney patient.

 Check food labels, avoid eating processed foods and maintain a food chart.